Euricom/training-workshop-JS-VUE-2018Q1/slides/vue-http.md

 ## HTTP In VueJS

-Unlike Angular there is HTTP support in VueJS
+Unlike Angular there is no HTTP support in VueJS

 But we can use following JavaScript solutions: